viraj3708/student-management-app/VERIFY-DEPLOYMENT.md

 - Verify browser compatibility (modern browsers recommended)
 - Check console for specific error messages

+#### Issue 4: GitHub Actions failing
+**Solution:**
+- Ensure GitHub Pages is enabled with "GitHub Actions" source
+- Check that the repository owner has granted proper permissions
+- Look at the specific error message in the Actions tab

 ### Step 5: Confirmation Checklist

 □ GitHub Pages is enabled in repository settings
-□ Source branch is set to "main" with "/" folder
+□ Source is set to "GitHub Actions"
+□ Workflow completed successfully in Actions tab
-□ Site is accessible at https://YOUR-USERNAME.github.io/student-management-app
+□ Site is accessible at https://viraj3708.github.io/student-management-app
 □ Login screen displays correctly
 □ All dashboard features are accessible
 □ Data can be entered and saved